By Frances Figart

 Frances: How did you become interested in fish and fish restoration?

 Pat: I’ve kept and bred freshwater tropical fish since I was a kid and always been interested in fish behavior and ecology and marine biology.
-I didn’t know there was such a thing as restoration until I started grad school at UT under Dr. Etnier.
+I didn’t know there was such a thing as a restoration until I started grad school at UT under Dr. Etnier.
 My thesis project was the life history and ecology description of the Barrens Topminnow and I immediately kept and propagated captive populations of that species and participated in restorations (now, sadly, a federally endangered species, permanently conservation-dependent).

 Frances: Why is Abrams Creek an important target for restoration in the Smokies?

 Pat: The Little River is currently the most diverse stream that drains the park, but most of the diversity is outside the park (90+ spp).
 Abrams Creek was once equivalent until it was poisoned out in 1958 after the closure of Chilhowee Dam, flooding lower Abrams and permanently eliminating most species, including three that were subsequently considered extinct.
 We started trying to restore four of those rare listed species in 1985 and this continues today with additional species.